-Housing is a basic need for every person in the municipality, and land use planning is an important tool in establishing appropriate areas to adequately supply diverse housing options.
-The Statement of Provincial Interest Regarding Housing aims to ensure that a wide variety of housing forms, tenures, and options are available for current and future of the municipality.
+Housing is a basic need for every person in the municipality, and land use planning is an important tool in ensuring there is an adequate supply of diverse housing options.
+The Statement of Provincial Interest Regarding Housing aims to ensure that a wide variety of housing forms, tensures, and options are available for current and future of the municipality.
 This Municipal Planning Strategy provides a land use framework that encourages and enables a variety of housing options in different communities across the municipality, including enabling different densities of housing, supportive housing, and manufactured housing.
+At the same time, the Strategy contains some policies that place regulations on some practices that remove dwellings from the housing market, such as short-term rentals.